 Incorporating the Affirmation of Commitments so as to enshrine the community review processes.

-Six Powers to Enhance Community Governance of ICANN
+A set of powers to Enhance Community Governance of ICANN

-The CCWG-Accountability recommends giving the multistakeholder community more governance powers, detailed below:
+The CCWG-Accountability recommends giving the multistakeholder community more governance powers, as detailed below.
+These powers are intended to provide recourse as part of an escalation path in case of substantial disagreement between the Board and the community.
+They do not interfere with the day-to-day operations of ICANN.

 Power to reconsider or reject the operating plan and budget: The community has the ability to consider the operating plans and budgets after they are approved by the Board (but before they come into effect) and reject them.